Reduce AP exceptions by 30% with the SMART Accounts Payable Goals Checklist

 The core team can fix issues quickly when invoices need attention.
 They get all the context about problems right away.
 The system sends alerts to approvers about pending reviews to prevent delays.

-Step 4: Payment scheduling and execution
+Step 4: Payment processing

 The invoice moves to payment scheduling after all approvals.
 The system picks the best payment timing by looking at contract terms, due dates, and early payment discounts.